DevLuisManuel/DevLuisManuel/README.md

 # Hi there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-My name is Luis Manuel Zuñiga Moreno, I'm a PHP Backend developer with more than 8 years of experience in the field of development using Laravel and Symfony framework.
-I am very proactive in everything is assigned to me and I really like to learn every day.
-I feel comfortable working with Docker, Docker compose and using Jenkins for CI/CD; also, I use Git to control version in order to improve the project assigned to me and GitHub actions to build images for Docker Hub.
-I am highly discipline, and I am able to work in teams.
+My name is Luis Manuel Zuñiga Moreno, I'm a PHP Backend Developer with more than 7 years of experience using Laravel and Symfony framework.

+I am very proactive in everything that is assigned to me and I really like to learn every day.

+I'm comfortable working with Docker, Docker compose, and use Jenkins for CI/CD; In addition, I use Git for version control to improve the project assigned to me and GitHub Actions to build images for Docker Hub.

-Cats and dogs lover, I am a duathlete and triathlete in training, I am proactive in the work assigned to me, I like to learn new things, as well as, I like to share my knowledge with other people.
+I am very disciplined, I am able to work in a team and in the future, I would like to be a Technical Leader as well as continue working remotely.

+If you want to contact me, you can write me via Email at ing.luiszuniga@dvloper.com.co

 ---
 My mother is a pioneer in a foundation for homeless pets.
 Do you want to help us?